rchain-community/Korea-Workshop/phaseTwo.md

 31. Curate list of Korean blockchain organizations that RChain should start interacting with (3 points)

-31. Find the Casper Mistake
+32. Find the Casper Mistake (1 point)
 There is a mistake in this casper game.
 Can you find it?
 ![Picture of casper game with mistake](casper1.png)